No matter what your business is about, there’s one thing that you should always bear in mind: you need to learn how to sell and hit your sales goals!

 - Priority (P), replaced the time frame from BANT.
 But instead of establishing the deadline for deployment, you should also find out where on the list of your prospects’ priorities the implementation of your solution is.

 Also, you should identify stale deals and unresponsive contacts and send them the so-called break-up email.
 If they fail to respond or say no, you should eliminate them from your funnel.

-This procedure will undoubtedly decimate your contact list, but the truth is that you’re better off without bad leads who are only clogging your pipeline.
+This procedure will undoubtedly decimate your contact list, but the truth is that you’re better off without bad leads.
 Instead of wasting your energy trying to convert them, you should focus on other, better opportunities.

 We designed Autoklose bearing all this in mind – our lead qualification system will help you identify the best opportunities and act on them, as well as determine when it’s time to pull the plug and get rid of poor leads that don’t stand a chance of converting.